-- ➤ WHO completed the students screening and in process of finalization of the student's screening report in the 25 schools in the three governorates.
-The future plan is to analyze the data and provide eyeglasses and hearing aids to those with visual and hearing problems. - ➤ WHO have procured 50 audiometers and 200 snellens charts for schools to ensure sustainability of the screening services - ➤ Coordination at the governorate levels was strengthened through the local steering committees.
+- ➤ WHO completed the students screening in the 25 Disadvantage schools in the three governorates, analysed the data and launched the student's screening report in a high level event in Baghdad.
+Six trainings for school' teachers took place at the mentioned governorates and students with visual and hearing problems received eyeglasses and hearing aids. - ➤ WHO have procured 50 audiometers and 200 Snellings charts for schools to ensure sustainability of the screening services

+➤ WHO strengthened the coordination among the central steering committee and local committees at the governorate level.